catschooley/Fire-Dashboard/README.md

 Estimated completion time: less than one minute

 ## Usage recommendations
 Create an executable from the python script then use Windows Task Scheduler to set the code to run as often as you choose.
+[Here](https://datatofish.com/python-script-windows-scheduler/) is a great walkthrough of this process.
 Make a determination based on how often the fire perimeter layer is updated.
 In Utah, they are updated often so I set the code to run every day.
 Windows Task Scheduler is not always reliable so it may be worth looking into other scheduling software or scheduling libraries.
 I have not strayed beyond Windows Task Scheduler.

 ### Room for Improvement
 * Use webhooks to run code automatically whenever there is change in fire perimeter size or status